timkg/linkylist/README.md

 # Discussion of some Features

-## Website thumbnail generation
-I use phantomJS and the webshots module to capture screenshots of sites saved by users.
-These are not saved on the file system, but streamed to Cloudinary's CDN, and retrieved from there in various resolutions as needed to minimize client-side image resizing.

 ## Client-side modules
 Your typical unit of client-side functionality requires Backbone Collections, Models and Views.
 I use modules to keep these units together.
 A module of functionality (for example viewing a board and adding links to it) is managed by